Distinguished Teaching Award

 Any tenured or tenure-track faculty member who has not previously received a Distinguished Teaching Award.

 Who may nominate:

 All UM faculty, deans and department chairpersons (no self-nominations.)
 Documentation may be compiled by the nominee, his or her chairperson, or any faculty member, although it is typically forwarded by the chair.

 - Please use the link below to submit a nomination form

 Unsuccessful nomination information from previous years may be made current and resubmitted.

-- evidence of multiple strategies for good classroom teaching.
+- Evidence of multiple strategies for good classroom learning.

-- authored textbooks and laboratory manuals used outside UM.
+- Information about authored textbooks and laboratory manuals used outside UM.

 Office of the Provost

 University Hall 126